8 Different Types of Engineered Wood Flooring (With Pictures)

 Fortunately for us, engineered wood doesn’t fall in the latter category.
 It is among the best on the market, and you can tell just by looking at how popular it is.
 But then again, this is not a popularity contest—it’s about which material delivers what’s promised, including offering value for money.

-The 8 Different Engineered Wood Flooring Types
+The 8 Types of Engineered Wood Flooring

 Technically, there isn’t one specific type of engineered wood flooring.
 They are usually classified based on different things, but some of them fall into more than one category.